aa2mz/Tiny-Radio/hardware/not so tiny/readme.md

 S1	        200 nV
 ```
 There's about 1 second of hysterisis in the circuit.
+- Still to do: Relays, line decoders, BCI HPF

 This level of hardware development adds features to support a more complete radio build
 such as an UBitx or SSB6.1 transciever.